chuck21619/TypePublic/README.md

 Table rows can also be reordered, the only ones that cannot move are the header row and the following "alignment" row for Markdown syntax tables.

 ## Promote & Demote
-This comes from text editors where you can indent/de-indent list items easily.
+Rearranging deals with "Up and Down" Promotion deals with the directions "Left and Right."
 Along with indentation, the shortcut would promote/demote other elements like “headlines”- which would add or remove ‘#’ from them.
 Image alignment could also be promoted/demoted-changing it from (left, center, Full, And right).

+- indenting/Deintenting paragraphs and lists
+- Image alignment selection
+- moving table columns left/right
+- Adding/removing '#' to a headline

 ## Folding
-Collapse lines of text into a single line, which shrinks the vertical height of the whole document, making it faster to navigate.
+Collapse multiple lines of text into a single line, which shrinks the vertical height of the whole document, making it faster to navigate.

 ## Slice & Merge
 While editing a document, it can be divided into multiple individual documents by adding a slice at the cursor.
 Doing so will create two new documents, one containing all the text above the slice and the other with all the text below the slice.